tgusterson/recipe-bookmarker/README.md

 # Recipe Bookmarker

-This is an API built with ExpressJS to make saving the recipes you find online easier.
+This is an API built with ExpressJS to make saving recipes you find online easier.
+The functionality is limited to basic CRUD operations as this primarily served as a way to learn NodeJS & ExpressJS.

+Feel free to use the live version of the API I've deployed (you can create your own front end or just use Postman depending on your needs).
+If you want to expand the functionality, feel free to take the code and deploy your own version!

 * The API is deployed to Heroku here: https://recipe-bookmarker-api.herokuapp.com
-* The API documentation can be found here:
+* The API documentation can be found here: https://documenter.getpostman.com/view/9125625/SztK2QcX?version=latest

 ### Prerequisites

 What you need:

-* A MongoDB Atlas account.
+* If you want to further develop the API, you'll need a MongoDB Atlas account.
+* If you want to consume the API, you can use an app like Postman or develop your own frontend!

 ## Running tests